 - small multi-sports indoor court facilities and outdoor courts.

-Applications will be accepted for new or upgraded school sports infrastructure in 3 categories:
+Funding for new or upgraded school sports infrastructure will be awarded in 3 categories:

 - Category 1: Up to and including $500,000 (location adjusted)